 Gold Creek - Kendall Peak Lakes Rd, Gold Creek Pond.

-Crystal Springs / Erling Stordahl - There are marked snowshoe routes winding through the ski area.
+Crystal Springs / Erling Stordahl - There are snowshoe routes winding through the ski area.
 Please stay off the grooming.

 Cabin Creek - South Loop - the South Loop trail is great for beginners and reached from the far parking lot, occasionally groomed for multi-use.
 Mt.
 Amabilis is a very popular ski area, and very crowded, you may want to snowshoe elsewhere where you can get away from the crowds.
 You also need the special grooming sticker to park here.